-The Wireless Ethernet Bridge
+The Wireless-G Ethernet Bridge

-The versatile Wireless Ethernet Bridge can make any wired Ethernet-equipped device a part of your wireless network.
-At home, use the Wireless Ethernet Bridge to connect to game consoles, set-top boxes, or computers into your wireless network to share your high-speed network connection.
-In the office, convert your Ethernet-wired printer, scanner, camera, notebook, or desktop into a wireless networked device.
+The versatile Wireless-G Ethernet Bridge can make any wired Ethernetequipped device a part of your wireless network.
+At home, use the Bridge to connect game consoles, set-top boxes, or computers to your Wireless-G network and its shared high-speed Internet connection.
+In the office, convert your Ethernet-wired printer, scanner, camera, notebook or desktop into a wireless networked device.

 It's completely driver-free, so it works on any platform and under any operating system!
-Since there are no drivers to load, setup is a snap-just plug it into your device and configure the network settings through your web browser.
+Since there are no drivers to load, setup is a snap-configure the network settings through your PC's web browser, then plug it into your device and go.
+And physical installation is simplified by support for Power over Ethernet.
+With an optional PoE Adapter, you can mount the Bridge wherever you want-power and data are both supplied through the Category 5 Ethernet cable.

-You can also use the Wireless Ethernet Bridge as a kind of "cable-less cable" to connect remote areas together.
+You can also use the Wireless-G Ethernet Bridge as a kind of "cable-less cable" to connect remote areas together.
 Maybe Shipping is all the way across the warehouse from Receiving.
 Or maybe you want to set up a home office in your detached garage.
-With a Wireless Ethernet Bridge in the garage, and another one (or a Wireless Access Point) in the house, you're connected-with no cabling hassle.
+With a Wireless-G Ethernet Bridge in the garage, and another one (or a Wireless-G Access Point) in the house, you're connected-no digging trenches, and no overhead wires.